tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #### #4 Masternodes

-- A masternode is a server on a decentralised network, can be used for features like direct send/instant transactions or private transactions.
+- A masternode is a server on a decentralized network, features like direct send/instant transactions or private transactions
-- Masternode operators are rewarded by earning portions of block rewards, standard return on their stakes, portion of the transaction fees.
-Allowing for a greater ROI.
+- Masternode operators rewarded by earning portions of block rewards, standard return on their stakes & portion of the transaction fees - allowing for a greater ROI

 #####
 #####
 ##### **Dash Example**

-- 2nd tier network of masternodes exists alongside a 1st tier network of miners to achieve distributed consensus on the block chain
+- 2nd tier network masternodes exists alongside a 1st tier network miners to achieve distributed consensus on the block chain
-- A special deterministic algorithm is used to create a pseudo-random ordering of the Masternodes
+- Special deterministic algorithm used to create pseudo-random ordering of Masternodes
 - N pseudo random Masternodes perform the same task, act as an oracle
-- Proof of service algorithm: Masternodes check the rest of the network to ensure they remain active, ~1% checked each block, entire network checked ab~6 six times per day (trustless, randomly via the Quorum system)
+- Proof of service algorithm: Masternodes check rest of network to ensure they remain active, ~1% checked each block, entire network checked ~6 times per day (trustless, randomly via the Quorum system)

 +++